kuntalaws/immo-ley/SETUP_GUIDE.md

 3. Save the settings

 ### 2. Test the Connection
-1. Run the test script: `test-whise-api.php` in your browser
+1. Run the test script: `test-whise-filters.php` in your browser
 2. Or use the "Test Connection" feature in the admin panel
+3. Check the debug page: Create a page with template "Whise API Debug"

 ### 3. Verify Frontend
 1. Visit your website page with the filter block